MADH95/JSONLoader/README.md

 Plans for the future:
  - Add functionality for EvolveParams, TailParams, IceCubeParams and animatedPortraits
  - Add functionality for updating existing cards
+ - Add functionality for creating custom sigils and compiling c# scripts for them at runtime